OTaKuHP/GD-Utils/README.md

     > curl -F "url=https://${APP_NAME}.herokuapp.com/gutils/api/gdurl/tgbot" "https://api.telegram.org/bot${BOT_TOKEN}/setWebhook"
     ```
 8. Done You Bot is Now Live and You can use the terminal Even if you want and Can generate Snap2HTML and Tree

-   🔷 To access your files in your working directory go to
+   🔷 To access your files in your working directory go to (Avoid Using name index.html for Both Snap2HTML and Tree)

     ```
     https://YOURAPP.herokuapp.com/gdutils/
     ```